astro4edu/hr_diagram_plots/README.md

 Most data from this plot comes from the [ESA Gaia mission](https://sci.esa.int/web/gaia).
 The majority of stars plotted here come from three samples:

 - One selecting Gaia stars within 8pc
 - One selecting a random 2.5% of the Gaia stars with parallax<10(G-5).
-Where ESA Gaia does not quote a luminosity, we use a luminosity calculated from the estimated radius and temperature of the star.
 - A subsample of stars from the [Pickles (1998)](https://ui.adsabs.harvard.edu/abs/1998PASP..110..863P/abstract) spectral library.
 This was added to include a wider range of spectra types
 - White dwarfs within 12pc from [Vincent et al. (2024)](https://ui.adsabs.harvard.edu/abs/2024A%26A...682A...5V/abstract).
 - A selection of named stars selected by hand to add named stars across the different temperatures and luminosity classes